Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

+One can think of it as the partition function of a polymer starting in $(m,z)$ and evolving backwards in time.
+For convenience, we will refer to both point-to-line and line-to-point as point-to-plane whenever the context is clear. \\

-With the intention to handle the finite-dimensional distributions of the polymer measure, we will rewrite the marginals in terms of finitely many partition functions starting and terminating at different locations and times, see Section~\ref{sec_p2p}.
-We will call such partition functions point-to-point since both starting and end point are fixed.
-In order to manage such point-to-point partition functions, we prove a local limit theorem which states that they can be approximated by the product of two point-to-plane partition functions, see Proposition~\ref{prop_fact_part_func}.
-Similar factorisations were already proven in $d\geq 3$ \cite{Si95, Va06,CNN20}.
+Having representation \eqref{eq_disc_fdd_as_p2p_product} at hand, we see the necessity to understand the limiting behaviour of point-to-point partition functions, before analysing the finite-dimensional distributions of the polymer measure.
+In order to manage such point-to-point partition functions, we prove a local limit theorem (Proposition~\ref{prop_fact_part_func}) which states that they can be approximated by the product of two point-to-plane partition functions, i.e.

+with $\varepsilon_N$ vanishing in $L^2(\dP)$.
+Factorisations of this nature were proven in $d\geq 3$ \cite{Si95, Va06,CNN20,LZ20}.
 During completion of this paper, Nakajima and Nakashima \cite{NN21} proved independently a result similar to Proposition~\ref{prop_fact_part_func} in the continuous space-time setting, see also Remark~\ref{rem_NN}.
 They use the local limit theorem to extend the class of SPDEs and initial conditions that admit Edwards-Wilkinson fluctuations.

-Following the above discussion, the limiting distribution of point-to-point partition functions can be deduced from the corresponding point-to-plane partition functions approximating it.
-Consequently, we heavily rely on former results for the limiting law of directed polymers' partition functions, which is why we give the following brief (and incomplete) account of \cite{CSZ17}.
+We want to put particular emphasis on \cite{Si95} because of the similarities in their work and our proof of Proposition~\ref{prop_fact_part_func}.
+Their proof of the local limit theorem of the form \eqref{eq_llt_p2p_intro} uses the fact that polynomial chaos components, \eqref{eq_polyn_chaos_p2p}, can be factorised using a single random walk transition probability which is of order $q_N(z)$ \cite[Theorem~2]{Si95}.
+Our proof of Lemma~\ref{cor_A_is_enough} resembles this approach.
+Additionally, they explain how a central limit theorem for the end-point distribution can be obtained from the above factorisation \cite[Theorem~4]{Si95}.
+It is interesting to note that Sinai proved the local limit theorem under the condition